There are a number of situations where it makes sense to roll your old 401(k) assets into an IRA.

 - Your previous 401(k) is overly dependent on one company.

-While it takes no effort to leave your old 401(k) where it is, every day you don't assess your 401(k) rollover options, you are missing out on a number of possible benefits:
+Although you can leave your old 401(k) where it is, every day you don't assess your 401(k) rollover options, you are missing out on a number of possible benefits.

 Did you know?
-Our investment guidance specialists do not earn commissions or impose sales charges.
+Our investment specialists do not earn commissions or impose sales charges.

 You may need access to cash immediately but don't want to cash out all of your retirement savings.
 A Rollover IRA allows you to take a full or partial IRA distribution at any time.2